+Do you need Illinois childcare training hours?
 Are you looking for 15 hours for Illinois Family Child Care Pre-Service Requirements?
-Do you work in Illinois?
+Do you need IL Gateways approved training?
 If so, you have come to the right place!
 Care Courses has many students looking to open a family child care in their home, that have already taken or are currently taking this requirement.
 To fulfill this 15 hour pre-service training requirement, take these courses:

 - Keeping Infants Safe is approved for Sudden Infant Death Syndrome (SIDS) and Shaken Baby Syndrome (SBS) training requirements